Building a Business Culture of Digital Accessibility

 What Are the Roadblocks to Driving Change?

-Despite the clear benefits of digital accessibility, some organizations find it hard to implement change.
+Unfortunately, some organizations find it hard to implement or maintain digital accessibility initiatives.
 Some common roadblocks include:

 - Lack of awareness: Many organizations do not understand the importance of digital accessibility — or the impact it can have on their business.
 Without a shared understanding of the problem, it can be hard to build support for change.